 Main factors to be considered when deciding on a suitable gravel paving system are durability, required design life, traffic loading, frequency of loading, stability when trafficked, ease of installation and finally cost.
 The rule of thumb is you get what you pay for.
 Premium systems will generally last longer, carry heavier loads, more stable under traffic and easier to install with less cutting required.

-Gravel Paving vs Gravel Stabilizers or Retainers
+Gravel Paving vs Gravel Stabilisers or Retainers

-Gravel stabilizers and retainers are also usually made from cheaper lower grade and quality plastics and do not last very long when exposed to sunlight.
+Gravel stabilisers and retainers are also usually made from cheaper lower grade and quality plastics and do not last very long when exposed to sunlight.
 Our Gravel Paving on the other hand is specially designed for purpose and superior in every way.
 It is substantially stronger with walls of up to 5mm thick and capable of supporting traffic loading even when empty.
 It is also made from much higher quality plastic with high uv resistance.
 The end result is a better and more durable and longer lasting solution.
-Many of our clients who previously used Gravel Stabilizers are now replacing them with proper Gravel Paving instead.
+Many of our clients who previously used Gravel Stabilisers are now replacing them with proper Gravel Paving instead.

 In addition, unlike the Gravel Stabilizer Mats, Gravel Paving does not require additions geotextile underlay and fixing pins for stability to prevent it moving and lifting.
 This is because the Gravel paving interlocks and has a baseplate with built in studs to provide stability.